abhishekarya1/Hash-Define-myNotes/content/spring-boot/concepts.md

     this.item = item;
 }

-// optional dependencies in constructor args can be handled by using the annotation in params private final Item item;
+// optional dependencies can be handled by using the annotation for constructor args private final Item item;
 private Foobar foobar;

 @Autowired
 public Store(Item item, @Autowired(required = false) foobar) {
     this.item = item;
-    this.foobar = foobar;   // supplied bean; otherwise null
+    this.foobar = foobar;   // sets supplied bean; otherwise null
 }

-// setter-based injection: Spring finds Item bean and creates the Store bean using it (by calling this setter) private Item item;
+// setter-based injection: Spring finds Item bean and sets the field value in the Store bean (by calling this setter) private Item item;

 @Autowired
 public setItem(Item item) {
     this.item = item;
 }

-// field-based injection (this is used in class in which to inject): inject an item field in Store bean using Reflection API (setField - new Item())
-@Autowired
-private Item item;
 ```

 {{% notice tip %}}